turingschool/curriculum/source/topics/auth/authorization.markdown

 ### Library Choices

-When considering implementing an authorization system in Rails, there are two popular libraries.
+When implementing an authorization system in Rails, there a few choices to consider.

 The first, [Declarative Authorization](https://github.com/stffn/declarative_authorization) has been around since 2008.
 It introduced the idea of a centralized permissions file and a clean DSL for referring to those permissions.
+Its last update was in March 2013, so the project is stalled and probably isn't the right choice.

 Later, [CanCan](https://github.com/ryanb/cancan), was inspired by DeclarativeAuthorization and created by Ryan Bates of Railscasts.
 It provides an intuitive interface to define your authorization rules and integrates into Rails seamlessly.

-They're both great choices, but let's look at implementing CanCan.
+The tutorial below will use CanCan as it is the most popular choice, but it too has stalled out in the last year.

+The newcomer is [Pundit](https://github.com/elabs/pundit) from our friends at elabs, the same bunch that put together Capybara.
+It's worth checking out.

 ### Setup

+Let's try out CanCan.
 To get started, add `cancan` to the `Gemfile`.

 ```ruby
 gem "cancan"